egch/1Z0-829-preparation/docs/pitfall.md

 - mind the semicolon when you assign a variable lambda.
     Example: Predicate<String> predicate = s->true;
 ## FunctionalInterface
 - `IntUnaryOperator` is not with generics.
-So this does not compile: ~~IntUnaryOperator<String>~~!!1
+So this does not compile: `IntUnaryOperator<String>`

 ## Various
 - check if a field is final in the code
 - `enum`: check if the constructor is private, or protected!
-- `instanceOf` : a class can always be an instance of an Interface, so the instanceOf in that case is allowed. !!!!
+- `instanceof` : a class can always be an instance of an Interface, so the instanceOf in that case is allowed. !!!!
 - mind the scope of variables in the `instanceof`
 - variable names: `_` can be allowed but not as a char single: `var _` does not compile
 - multilines: check if a variable hasn't been used previously